being-amara-khan/Computer-Networks-Material/README.md

 # Computer-Networks-Material
-this repository contains study material regarding CCNA and networking .
+This repository contains study material regarding CCNA and networking .